 Direct federal regulation of immigration was established by a law that prohibited entry of prostitutes and convicts.

 The Chinese exclusion law curbed Chinese immigration.
-Also excluded were persons convicted of political offenses, lunatics, idiots, and persons likely to become public charges.
+Also excluded were persons convicted of political offenses, lunatics, idiots, and persons likely to become public charges and those deemed “lunatics” and “idiots.
 The law placed a head tax on each immigrant.

 The Bureau of Immigration

 The Bureau of Immigration was established under the Treasury Department to federally administer all immigration laws (except the Chinese Exclusion Act).